 “The Perfumative.
-Perfume in Art and Design” is the title of an international conference at Zurich University of the Arts (8-10 November 2018).
-The conference seeks to open up a dialogue between perfumers, researchers, designers, and artists.
+Perfume in Art and Design” was the title of an international conference at Zurich University of the Arts (8-10 November 2018).
+The conference seeked to open up a dialogue between perfumers, researchers, designers, and artists.
+Continue reading Re-awakening the Magic

 Art Now!
 Lecture at Columbia College Chicago